 As an undergraduate student yet to earn a bachelor’s degree, you may still be eligible for PELL grants, PHEAA state grants (PA residents only), and direct loans.

 In addition to federal and state aid, we will consider you for both merit- and need-based institutional grants and scholarships in an attempt to make your cost to attend similar to what you paid at the North East, Booker T Washington or Corry campus.
+All internal transfers will receive a $1,000 Internal Transfer President Grant.
 Costs vary based on your program of choice and whether you are a dependent or independent student according to the FAFSA.

 Egan Scholarships are awarded to traditional-aged internal transfer students using the following cumulative GPA scale:

 Adult internal transfer students will benefit from an already reduced tuition rate and full-time students are may be eligible for an internal transfer scholarship using the following GPA scale:

 Frequently Asked Questions